-3. Grizzly Salmon Oil Supplement — Premium Choice
+3. Grizzly Salmon Oil for Dogs — Premium Choice

 Of course, you’d expect that level of due diligence from a product that costs this much.
 This is an expensive oil, there’s no getting around that — but it’s also a higher-quality supplement than most of its competition.

-It’s made from human-grade salmon that comes from commercial fish-processing plants, meaning that no fish are caught simply to make the oil.
-Plus, the bottle can be stored at room temperature, which is convenient.
+It’s made from salmon and pollock oils plus tocopherols as preservatives meaning that it is not only salmon oil, but the bottle can be stored at room temperature, which is convenient.